lpcalisi/cloudsec-workshop-iac/terraform/docs/status.md

 #### Other usefull operations
 For show these operations, we use existing <a href="https://raw.githubusercontent.com/lpcalisi/cloudsec-workshop-iac/master/terraform/2_instance_with_sg/terraform.tfstate">terraform.tfstate</a> saved into demo 2

+* #### terraform fmt
+Run `terraform fmt` before commit new change on your terraform files its a good practice for avoid fakes differences in version control.

 * #### terraform show
 Get list of all resources in state
 ````